RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Introduction

 \section{Introduction}

-As extreme events, including hurricanes, floods, and heatwaves, become more frequent and severe, there is an urgent need for scalable tools that assess infrastructure vulnerability and support resilience planning.
-The 2023 Türkiye earthquake resulted in an estimated \$34.2 billion in direct damages~\cite{liu_what_2024}.
-Hurricane Helene (2024) and Hurricane Ian (2022) contributed an additional \$78.8 billion and \$112.9 billion in losses, respectively~\cite{noaa_office_for_coastal_management_hurricane_2025,fema_hurricane_2025}.
-Cumulatively, natural hazard events in 2024 alone generated over \$300 billion in global economic impact, underscoring the escalating cost and frequency of disasters~\cite{national_centers_for_environmental_information_ncei_us_nodate}.
-Meanwhile, insurance coverage is declining, and growing populations combined with rapid urbanization are amplifying exposure and vulnerability to these events~\cite{national_centers_for_environmental_information_ncei_us_nodate,re_natural_2024,aravena_pelizari_automated_2021}.
-Building materials are a critical yet underrepresented component in disaster risk models, directly affecting how structures respond to different hazards and to estimate possible damage~\cite{aravena_pelizari_automated_2021}.
-For instance, metal sheet roofs behave differently than concrete slabs in hurricanes, just as wood tiles offer less fire resistance than clay tiles~\cite{aravena_pelizari_automated_2021}.
-Similarly, identifying roofing materials across urban areas can enhance predictions of Urban Heat Island (UHI) formation and help prioritize regions most vulnerable to extreme heat exposure~\cite{department_of_energy_cool_nodate}.
-Accurate identification of roofing materials is also critical for modeling post-disaster reconstruction costs, as recovery operations can impose significant stress on supply chains, resulting in material shortages and cost inflation~\cite{liu_what_2024}.
-Following the 2004 Indian Ocean tsunami, reconstruction agencies encountered difficulties sourcing legal timber and industrial-grade materials at scale, contributing to construction cost overruns of 60–80\% and prolonged displacement timelines~\cite{liu_what_2024}.
-Despite their critical role in estimating reconstruction feasibility and economic exposure, roofing materials remain poorly documented in global datasets~\cite{aravena_pelizari_automated_2021}.
-Existing approaches to infrastructure material identification often depend on labor-intensive methods, such as in-situ surveys or large-scale manual annotation, limiting scalability~\cite{re_natural_2024, aravena_pelizari_automated_2021,gonzalez_automatic_2020}.
+As natural disasters become more frequent and severe, there is an urgent need for scalable tools that assess infrastructure vulnerability and support resilience planning.
+The 2023 Türkiye-Syria earthquakes resulted in an estimated \$34.2 billion in direct damages \citep{liu_what_2024}.
+Hurricane Helene (2024) and Hurricane Ian (2022) contributed an additional \$78.8 billion and \$112.9 billion in losses, respectively~\citep{noaaofficeforcoastalmanagementHurricaneCosts2025,fema_flood_2025}.
+Cumulatively, natural hazard events in 2024 alone generated over \$300 billion in global economic impact, underscoring the escalating cost and frequency of disasters~\citep{nationalcentersforenvironmentalinformationnceiUSBilliondollarWeather}.
+Meanwhile, insurance coverage is declining, and growing populations combined with rapid urbanization are amplifying vulnerability to these events~\citep{nationalcentersforenvironmentalinformationnceiUSBilliondollarWeather,GallagherReNatural2026}.